Transparency in Learning and Teaching - TILT

 Structure your assignment instructions using the following four sections.

-Please feel free to download and fill out this template for any larger assignment you give: CETL Transparent Assignment Template.
+Please feel free to download and fill out this template for any larger assignment you give.

-For more help or practice, consider taking out Transparent Assignment Design workshop, as part of our CETL TEACH Program certificate.
+For more help or practice, consider taking our Transparent Assignment Design workshop, as part of our CETL TEACH Program certificate.